systopia/de.systopia.fastactivity/README.md

 Currently this extension implements a "FastActivity" tab which uses an entirely new BAO class (CRM_Fastactivity_BAO_Activity) to query the database.
 This is implemented in the "standard" CiviCRM format with a separate whereClause function which is not present in the original CRM_Activity_BAO_Activity class.
 This should allow for easy implementation of extended filtering in the future.

+## Installation
+For Release 1.4 and above (which includes a link to "File on Case" for activities) you need to apply https://github.com/civicrm/civicrm-core/pull/12620 to CiviCRM core if you are using a release earlier than 5.6.

 ## Configuration
 Settings such as which columns to display can be configured under __Administer->Customize Data and Screens->Fast Activities Tab__